jsomsanith/react-app/packages/modules/README.md

 # @jso/react-modules

 `@jso/react-modules` is a lightweight lib that manages the bootstrap of your app.
-It contains 3 things
+It works with
-* react
+* react as a component library
-* state management using redux
+* redux as a state management library
-* additional modules management
+* a module management system to organise your code

 ## Table of content